 So What Do I Do?

-If you live here in southern New Jersey, are behind on your mortgage, and want to try and save your home, please feel free to call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+So as you can see, you do not have unlimited time to file bankruptcy to save your home.
+Wait too long, and you will lose it!
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are behind on your mortgage, and want to try and save your home, don't put it off!
+Call my office right away at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.